10 Makeup Tips For Pale Skin That Everyone Should Know

 3. Keep away from orange-based products

 Orange-based products are a curse for pale skin unless, of course, you want to look like an Oompa Loompa!
-Stick to makeup that has a pink or neutral base, it will give you a natural-looking flush.
+The trick how to not look orange with makeup is to stick to makeup that has a pink or neutral base, it will give you a natural-looking flush that never looks orange!

 4. Use a neutral bronzer/contour